xbgmsharp/postgsail/README.md

 ### Software reference

-Out of the box iot platform using docker with the following software:
+An out of the box IoT platform using Docker (could be extend to K3 or K8) with the following software:

 - [Signal K server, a Free and Open Source universal marine data exchange format](https://signalk.org)
 - [PostgreSQL, open source object-relational database system](https://postgresql.org)